Feed your garden: Coffee grounds, eggshells & wood ash

 Homemade, organic soil amendments

-If you're anything like me you only want to turn to chemically produced additives in an extreme emergency, so the first things I reach for are always organic soil amendments.
+If you're anything like me you only want to turn to chemically produced additives in an emergency, so the first things I reach for are always organic soil amendments.
 (Before treating your soil with an alkaline or acidic amendment, you should find out the PH of your soil first.
 You can find your soil PH from a simple soil test kit.)

 Coffee grounds, used: